marcelb98/tempSrvr/README.rst

 All other sensors are limited to a specified set of users.
 To see those temperatures the users have to log in.

 New temperatures are submitted through the API.
+If you're looking for a client, take a look at `piTemp <https://github.com/marcelb98/piTemp>`_.